pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 	Quality Assurance of generic [DSL/GPON Expresse](https://www.assia-inc.com/products/dsl-expresse/) product and validation and testing of customized releases for customer specific needs.

 	* Definition of test strategy and quality procedures.
-	* Test design and execution for new  features, daily using Linux and SQL to analyze data.
+	* Test design and execution for new  features, using Linux and SQL on a daily basis to analyze data.
 	* Customized customer releases testing to ensure client expectations are met.
 	* Java, Bash and Python scripts development and code review to automate tests and tasks.
 	* Being this a complicated product I helped to increase QA throughput by almost two times.